-Mala is the first of ten threatened mammal species to be reintroduced to our Newhaven Sanctuary.
+Mala is the first of 10 threatened mammal species to be reintroduced to our Newhaven Sanctuary.

-The number of active burrows of this threatened reptile at Newhaven Sanctuary has increased by 55% of over the past 5 years.
+The number of active burrows of this threatened reptile at Newhaven Sanctuary has increased by 55 per cent of over the past five years.

 Wildlife in central Australia is threatened primarily by feral cats and foxes, coupled with the impact of destructive wildfires.
 Severe summer wildfires that burn across large areas are a major threat to biodiversity, as they often leave no vegetation unburnt, providing no habitat or food for wildlife.
 AWC’s fire management strategy aims to establish a mosaic of burnt and unburnt vegetation across the landscape to reduce the impact of large severe fires.
 Feral predators are a leading cause for the disappearance of many small-medium sized mammals in Australia.
 AWC is working on developing landscape-scale strategies for their removal.